argonjs/design-tools/_aframe/part10.md

   </head>
   {% endhighlight %}

-  Then in the body of the page  we create some divs.
+Then in the body of the page, we create some divs.
 The first set instructs the user to point the phone at the stones target.
 This will appear at the bottom of the screen.
-The other divs for creating an animated splash screen while the image database is being initialized.
+The other divs are for creating an animated splash screen while the image database is being initialized.

   {% highlight html %}